A catalogue of Western manuscripts at the Bodleian Libraries and selected Oxford colleges

 Language(s): Latin

-14th-century (?) table of contents: ‘In isto libro continentur infrascripta .1.
+14th-century table of contents: ‘In isto libro continentur infrascripta .1.
 Excerpta de legibus sinodis et conciliis paparum et aliorum in principio .2.
 Instituciones Knuti regis Angl' ante conquestum .3.
 Instituciones Henrici regis anno domini Mo Cmo primo in Latinam .4.
 Leges Willelmi conquestoris .5.
 Tractatus Henrici regis secundi de legibus et consuetudinibus Anglie \compositus per ranulphum Glanvillam/ .6.
 Assisa de Clarendon facta a rege Henrico secundo .7.
 Carta de Rovndmeide facto anno regni regis Johannis 17mo.’.
-Items 4-6 are later (14th- or 15th-century) additions.
-Item 7 and the addition to item 5 are added by a 16th-century annotator (for whom see below).
-Of these only items 2-3 can be identified with certainty in the present manuscript; the rubrics on fols.
-31r and 43r are in the same hand as the table of contents.
-(It is likely that ‘4.
-Leges Willelmi conquestoris’ referred to XXXXX rather than the 'Articles' on fols.
-44r-45r.)
+Items 4-6 are later (late 14th- / early 15th-century) additions.
+Item 7 and the addition to item 5 are added by a 16th-century annotator (discussed above).
+Contrary to earlier commentators, only items 2-3 can be identified with certainty in the present manuscript; the rubrics on fols.
+31r and 43r are in the same hand as the table of contents, a hand not found elsewhere in the manuscript.

 Fol.
 46r is blank.